UpwardTrajectory/auto-rapper/README.md

 # Auto-rapper:
-We're trying to construct a Rap generator that will have adjustable styles, lengths, and temperature.
-Ideally the user would be able to use their own input to start things off, similar to [talk to transformer](https://talktotransformer.com/)
+This is a Rap generator that has adjustable styles, lengths, and "temperature" aka randomness.
+Optionally, the user can train new models that will match the style of any input text (this takes some time).
+Also, the user can input a starting text, similar to [talk to transformer](https://talktotransformer.com/)

 ## The Data